 - Students must complete all requirements of the MPP, as stated in the Graduate Announcements, to receive the BA/MPP degree.

 Before beginning the application process with Harris, students are encouraged to first meet with their College adviser.
 Students should make appointments during their second year to ensure that all College requirements are met.
-After reviewing with their College adviser, students should speak with the College BA/MA adviser (Pete Segall, email@example.com) and Allison Bevan, Director of Admissions at the Harris School of Public Policy (firstname.lastname@example.org), early in the third year.
+After reviewing with their College adviser, students should speak with the College BA/MA adviser (Pete Segall, firstname.lastname@example.org) and Jenny Erikson, associate director of student recruitmen at Harris (email@example.com), early in the third year.
 Interested students should submit their formal application to the program by April 15 of their third year in the College: https://apply-harris.uchicago.edu/apply.
-Please note that BA/MPP applicants are exempt from the application fee.
-Applicants are required to submit GRE scores.
+Please note that BA/MPP applicants are exempt from the application fee and do not have to submit a GRE score.